-We all know that our days are absolutely crazy and no two are ever the same as school counselors.
+We all know that our days are (and, therefore, our calendar is) absolutely crazy.
+No two are ever the same as school counselors.
 (It’s honestly one of my favorite things about this job.)
-However, we will not be efficient or effective if we’re not taking control of our time.
+However, we will not be efficient or effective if we’re not taking control of our time or our calendar.

 Know that your calendar can (AND MOST DEFINITELY WILL) change.
 I love being able to drag something (using Google calendar) from one day to the next if it didn’t get done.

 2- Let others know your plan as a way to advocate for your role.

 I know this sounds silly because you’re thinking… “Why would anyone care about my calendar?”
 I believe a huge piece of establishing credibility in your leadership is being transparent with your stakeholders.

 Of course, you don’t need to let people know when your personal appointments are, but people’s perceptions change (for the better) when they know more and don’t need to assume things.

 Parents were often surprised to know that the reason their phone call wasn’t returned right away was that I was in the classroom teaching a lesson on communication to students and not sitting at my desk.
 By making my calendar available or subtly explaining some of my responsibilities, I’m advocating for my role as a school counselor.